FAQ

 interval("tick", Duration::from_millis(100), || Action::Tick)interval_immediate(...)if you want an initial firestream(...)to forward a stream into actions

-See Async Patterns and examples/weather.
+See Async Patterns.

 How do I enable the debug overlay?